Mistakes to Avoid When Creating Your Company Style Guide

 steal crib heavily from it.

 This is the rare time where we’ll urge you to borrow heavily from a source.
-Then customize it for your company, and use a quality template if you can find one.
+Then customize it for your company, and use a quality style guide template.
 Otherwise, you risk incoherence or missing pieces that will need to be addressed down the line.
 At the same time, you’ll definitely want to avoid the following point.

 An effective style guide should lay out the bedrock principles by which you create and write content.
 It should not specify a complete dictionary of language.
 This guide should not specify exactly how you must organize elements on a page.
 It should not specify the exact wording you should use to describe, say, an apple.
 It should not insist that writers use the word “cromulent” to describe your company.

 The point of a style guide is to ensure compliance with how you want your company to sound and act in all public-facing content and marketing.
 It is not to micromanage the presumably talented writers you brought aboard to deliver creative and unique content.

 The worst possible outcome for a style guide is weeks or even months of development, followed by letting it gather dust somewhere.
 A company style guide is meant to be a living, oft-used document.
 It is not meant to be used once per year when you don’t remember how to properly use a semicolon.